SmartestSoil/SmartestSoil/README.md

 ## Tools used in the project
+-  Project Management: GitHub Kanban Board
 -  UI design tool: [**Figma**](https://www.figma.com/)
 -  Code editor: [**Android Studio**](https://code.visualstudio.com/)
 -  Database design tool:
 -  Version control: [**Git**](https://git-scm.com/) **&** [**GitHub**](https://github.com/)

+## Kanban Board

+We used Kanban to manage the project.
+You can view our Kanban board [here](https://github.com/orgs/SmartestSoil/projects/1/views/1).
+The board provides an overview of the project's progress, including tasks that have been completed, tasks that are in progress, and tasks that are yet to be started.

 ## The architecture of the application